Updated on September 15, 2023

 I purchased these raw wooden spring letters from Pick Your Plum.
 I didn’t get around to doing anything with them in time for spring decorating last year, so I put them away until this year.

-Note: The letters I purchased are no longer available but you can get cute ones at The Wood Connection.
+Note: The letters I purchased are no longer available but you can get unfinished letters are most craft stores.

 How to Decorate Wooden Letters for spring